tlack/quagga/README.md

 No warranties, etc.

-Q/K/Kdb+ are trademarks of KX Systems.
+Kdb+ is a trademark of Kx Systems.

 See Also
 --------